Jezebel in the Bible - What We Can Learn from Her Story

 The Historic Beginnings of Jezebel

 Firstly, Jezebel was not just any woman; according to Biography.com, she was a Phoenician princess in the ninth century BC, the daughter of King Ethball.
 Their kingdom worshipped the nature god Baal, among other gods, which would later be a point of contention within her next kingdom.

 At the time of 922 BC, Israel was a divided nation (Israel to the north and Judah to the south) and Phoenicia (located to the north of Israel) was considered a city that couldn’t care less about following the traditions and beliefs of Yahweh, the true God.
 What is now present-day Lebanon once comprised the coastal towns of Tyre and Sidon that King Ethball (or Ethbaal) ruled.

 A peaceful solution for the divided nation was suggested in the form of an arranged marriage between the newly appointed king of Israel’s son, Ahab, to the Phoenician’s princess Jezebel.
-Jezebel appears in the Bible in 1 Kings, first in chapter 16, verse 31, stated as daughter of Ethbaal, king of the Sidonians instead of Phoenicians.
+Jezebel first appears in the Bible in 1 Kings 16:31, stated as a daughter of Ethbaal, king of the Sidonians instead of Phoenicians.
 This is also the point of the Bible where the marriage between Jezebel and Ahab is mentioned.

 Jezebel’s Change of Ahab’s kingdom